 Once you’ve done it with both hands, you’ll need to try to do them both simultaneously, alternating signs between each hand in its own cycle.
 This way you will:

 - Increase and train your capacity for concentration.

 - Improve both your attention and your ability to switch quickly between one task and another.

-That is to say, if you always brush your teeth with your right hand, try doing so with your left hand and vice versa.
-This way, your brain learns to give orders and do different actions from what it’s used to.
+In other words, if you always brush your teeth with your right hand, try doing it with your left hand and vice versa.
+This way, your brain learns to give orders and do actions different than what it’s used to.